CiscoDevNet/terraform-provider-aci/website/docs/d/rest.html.markdown

 * `payload` - Freestyle JSON or YAML payload of object being managed.
 * `dn` - Distinguished name of object being managed.

-* `children` - Set of children of the object being managed
+* `children` - Set of children of the object being managed.
-* `children.child_class_name` - Class name of the child of the object being managed
+* `children.child_class_name` - Class name of the child of the object being managed.
 * `children.child_content` - map of key-value pairs which represents the attributes for child of the object being managed.